joaoascensao/genetic-drift-evolution/README.md

 This folder contains all of the scripts used to analyze the barcode sequencing data.
 Use `run_pipeline.sh` to run the entire analysis pipeline--from raw .fastq sequencing files to sampling from posteriors of the genetic drift parameters.

--`run_MultiCodes.sh`: run MultiCodes.pl to parse barcodes from raw .fastq sequencing files -`error_correction.sh`: perform error correction to correct for sequencing errors in barcodes -`count_bc.sh`: count how many times we see each barcode for each sample -`kt_errors.sh`: compute variance parameters for outlier detection -`outliers.sh`: detect outlier barcodes--those with trajectories that deviate significantly from neutrality -`filter_bcs.sh`: filter out outlier barcodes, merge low-frequency barcodes together -`HMM_stan.sh`: MCMC inference of genetic drift parameters
+- `run_MultiCodes.sh`: run MultiCodes.pl to parse barcodes from raw .fastq sequencing files
+- `error_correction.sh`: perform error correction to correct for sequencing errors in barcodes
+- `count_bc.sh`: count how many times we see each barcode for each sample
+- `kt_errors.sh`: compute variance parameters for outlier detection
+- `outliers.sh`: detect outlier barcodes--those with trajectories that deviate significantly from neutrality
+- `filter_bcs.sh`: filter out outlier barcodes, merge low-frequency barcodes together
+- `HMM_stan.sh`: MCMC inference of genetic drift parameters

 ### experiments.csv